hagre/RVMP_RTCM-VIA-MQTT-PROTOCOL/README.md

 Caster is on https://github.com/hagre/RVMT_RTCM-VIA-MQTT-CASTER

 Basicly, this is a try to implement something like a NTRIP caster with MQTT features.
-There are a lot of similarities to NTRIP (V1.0/V2.0), because it is a knowen and usefull protocol with most needet features for this task.
+There are a lot of similarities to NTRIP (V1.0/V2.0), because it is a knowen and usefull protocol with most needed features for this task.

 Attension: Topics are casesensitive!!